Hana's Kitchen: Cozy game design meets language learning

 Translate ingredients

-Fill in the blank to unlock recipes
+Fill in the blank to unlock a new recipe

 Learn grammar from Hana

-Practice speaking with characters
+Practice speaking with customers

-Listen to letters from characters
+Listen to requests from customers

 Testing with friends and family